ExpositionEngineering/exposition-engineering-proposal-two-starter/README.md

 you can check this repository for any updates to this project's documentation or source code!

+**The episode that you produce for show number two should have a different topic and a different guest than the topic and guest for show number one.**

 ## 🤝 Seeking Assistance

 Even though the course instructor will have covered all of the concepts central